 The Morgan Library & Museum, one of the world’s major exhibition venues for fine art, literature and music is a New York historic site.
 The Collection began as the private library of financier John Pierpont Morgan (1837–1913), a preeminent collector and cultural benefactor.

-The JLGreene Foundation is supporting the Morgan Library in 2017 with two exhibitions:
+The JLGreene Foundation supported the Morgan Library in 2017 with two exhibitions:

-This exhibition is curated by Declan Kiely, Robert H. Taylor Curator of the Department of Literary and Historical Manuscripts at the Morgan along with Colm Toibin, the renowned Irish novelist and Jamesian specialist.
+This exhibition was curated by Declan Kiely, along with Colm Toibin, the renowned Irish novelist and Jamesian specialist.